PaulBratslavsky/epic-next-strapi-5-update/blog-update/01-epic-next.md

 This project has been updated to use Next.js 15 and Strapi 5.

 If you have any questions, feel free to stop by at our [Discord Community](https://discord.com/invite/strapi) for our daily "open office hours" from 12:30 PM CST to 1:30 PM CST.

-If you have a suggestion or find a mistake in the post, please open an issue on the [GitHub repository](https://github.com/PaulBratslavsky/epic-next-15-strapi-5).

 Feel free to make PRs to fix any issues you find in the project or let me know if you have any questions.